Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Introduction

 \section{Introduction}

-One of the most challenging ambition of modern physics is to unify the realms described by quantum field theory and general relativity.
-This unification could be achieved through a still in the making unique theory of quantum gravity (QG).
-The main problem encountered in the process of developing this new fundamental theory is the lack of experimental input, due to the fact the energy scale involved in quantum gravity theories is believed to be extremely high, of the order of the Planck energy, $E_P \sim 10^{19}$ GeV.
-Moreover, extracting observable predictions from yet tentative models has been notoriously difficult.
-For a more detailed discussion about this topic as well as a detailed review of the state of the art of the different theoretical and experimental efforts currently on-going in QG phenomenology, the reader is invited to refer to \cite{COST}.
+One of the most challenging ambitions of modern physics is to unify the realms described by quantum field theory and general relativity.
+This unification could be achieved through a still-in-the-making unique theory of quantum gravity (QG).
+The main problem encountered in the process of developing this new fundamental theory is the lack of experimental input, due to the fact that the energy scale involved in quantum gravity theories is believed to be extremely high, of the order of the Planck energy, $E_P \sim 10^{19}$ GeV.
+Moreover, extracting observable predictions from still tentative models has been notoriously difficult.
+For a more detailed discussion about this topic, as well as a detailed review of the state of the art of the different theoretical and experimental efforts currently ongoing in QG phenomenology, we refer to \cite{COST}.

 Nevertheless, a Lorentz invariance violation (LIV) or deformation appears as a possible effect that could be tested with present-day gamma-ray experiments.
-These effects are usually represented by a modified dispersion relation for photons in vacuum of the form:
+These effects are usually represented by a modified dispersion relation for photons in vacuum of the form

-where $E$ and $p$ are the photon energy and momentum, $c$ is the standard (low energy) speed of light, $n$ is the correction order, and $E_{QG, n}$ the so-called quantum gravity energy scale, which may be different for different values of $n$.
+where $E$ and $p$ are the photon energy and momentum, $c$ is the standard (low-energy) speed of light, $n$ is the correction order, and $E_{QG, n}$ is the quantum gravity energy scale, which may be different for different values of $n$.
 The correction terms are expected to become significant for $E \sim E_{QG, n} \sim E_P$, but should be present at lower energies.
 The $\pm$ sign accounts for both subluminal and superluminal effects.
 The modified dispersion relation (\ref{eq:disprel}) leads to energy-dependent velocities inducing delays $\Delta t$ in the arrival time of gamma-ray photons with different energies, assuming they are emitted at the same time and location:

-with $\Delta E^n = | E^n_1 - E^n_2 |$ the energy difference at order $n$, $z$ the redshift and $\kappa_n(z)$ an increasing function of redshift accounting for cosmological effects.
+Here $\Delta E^n = | E^n_1 - E^n_2 |$ is the energy difference at order $n$, $z$ the redshift, and $\kappa_n(z)$ an increasing function of redshift accounting for cosmological effects.
 Variation with cosmic distance then appears as a distinctive feature of QG-induced delays.
-Instead of working with $\Delta t$, a common practice is to use the time delay over energy difference, noted $\tau_n$, and defined as:
+Instead of working with $\Delta t$, a common practice is to use the time delay over energy difference, denoted $\tau_n$, and defined as